gordonguthrie/TheManual/docs/chapter4/how_built_in_synths_are_defined_in_Sonic_Pi.md

       end
 ```

-There is an extra function `specific_arg_info` which isn't in this list and by default which returns an empty hashes.
+There is an extra function `specific_arg_info` which isn't in this list and by default which returns empty hashes.

-Lets go through them one by one.
+Let's go through them one by one.

 ### function doc

-This function is called when the displaying the gui.
+This function is called when the displaying the GUI.
 If we go to [the `doc` function for the `beeb` synth](https://github.com/sonic-pi-net/sonic-pi/blob/710107fe22c5977b9fa5e83b71e30f847610e240/app/server/ruby/lib/sonicpi/synths/synthinfo.rb#L805) and edit it to add the word ***yowza***:

 ```ruby
       def doc